 - Priorities – strategic plans which turn into a version of the old Sears Christmas Wish catalog do not live up to the name “strategic.”
 Good strategic planning involves choices and a focus on the initiatives which will make the biggest impact on the student experience and institutional health.

 - Focus – a strategic plan which gets beyond three to five organizing themes makes focus challenging

 - Living – these days you don’t hear much about “long range planning.”
-Strategic plans need to have structure, but they also need to have the ability if not expectation they will need to flex at some point to take advantage of a profound opportunity (someone gives you a transformational gift, your biggest competitor closes, for example) or deal with a major challenge (global pandemic, economic disruption, an institutional image/public relations crisis, for example).
+Strategic plans need to have structure, but they also need to have the ability – if not expectation – to flex at some point to take advantage of a profound opportunity (someone gives you a transformational gift, your biggest competitor closes, for example) or deal with a major challenge (global pandemic, economic disruption, an institutional image/public relations crisis, for example).

 How Does Fuller HES Help You Develop and Implement Your Strategic Plan?

 We work with your team to follow the steps outlined above, beginning with senior campus leadership in retreat mode.
 Out of this retreat emerge several strategic themes which we now test with both the board and your faculty and staff to gain their insights and buy-in.
 We help you form a strategic planning task force which helps refine ideas into plan in preparation for board approval.
 Once the plan is approved, the task force shifts its attention to implementation and accountability.

 Developing a strategic plan following these steps takes five to nine months depending on schedule and institutional priorities.
 The focus then shifts to implementation support for another six to nine months (or beyond).

 Did You Know?

 Founder Tim Fuller has conducted research on the cost to recruit a student, staffing, budgets, and the first-year recruitment funnel for more than 30 years.
 This research is now conducted under the auspices of NACCAP (www.naccapresearch.org).
 Here are some highlights from the latest Admission Benchmarking Study.